keithfma/keithfma.github.io/_posts/2023-09-02-uncertaintext.md

 </blockquote>

 Maybe that update cadence is too fast and giving you a headache?
 We can specify the update in "frames-per-second" to slow things down.
+The previous example updates 5 times per second, so let's reduce that to 2.

 <blockquote>
   Satellite sea level observations show